 How We Rank

-The first we looked at, when formulating our rankings of the best face moisturizers, was sensitivity.
-Since many people have sensitive skin, it was important that the face moisturizers did not aggravate the skin.
+The first thing we looked at when formulating our rankings of the best face moisturizers, was sensitivity.
+Since many people have sensitive skin, the face moisturizers needed to not aggravate the skin.
 Products like CeraVe Daily Moisturizing Lotion were ranked highly because they are hypo-allergenic and vegan.
-None of the products on our list contains parabens, dyes, or added fragrances and they only use safe ingredients and safe manufacturing practices.
+None of the products on our list contain parabens, dyes, or added fragrances, and they only use safe ingredients and safe manufacturing practices.

 We also wanted to be sure that the moisturizer would not clog your pores.
 A lot of facial lotions claim to moisturize, but what they actually do is leave an oily residue on your skin while clogging your pores and causing breakouts.
-Highly ranked brands like Neutrogena and St. Ives are non-comedogenic, meaning they’re formulated against clogging your pores.
-We also looked for creams that were oil free.
+Highly ranked brands, like Neutrogena and St. Ives, are non-comedogenic, meaning they’re formulated against clogging your pores.
+We also looked for oil-free creams.

-Lastly, we looked at affordability.
+Lastly, we looked at the affordability of the products.
 There are a lot of different instances where additional price means additional benefits.
 This isn’t true when it comes to moisturizers.
-A lot of high end products include gold flakes and diamonds, mixing moisturizing with microdermabrasion.
-For people on a budget, you can skip the gold and still perfectly moisturize your face.
-All of the products on our list can be purchased for under $40, and most of them can be purchased for under $25.
+A lot of high-end products include gold flakes and diamonds, mixing moisturizing with microdermabrasion.
+For people on a budget, you can skip the gold and still effectively moisturize your face.

 Studies show that water loss drives some age-related changes in the skin, specifically at the transepidermal level (1).